uber/zanzibar/docs/thrift.md

 	- double
 	- string
 	- list of bool, i8, i16, i32, i64, double or string
-	- struct with fields of bool, i8, i16, i32, i64, double or string
+	- struct with fields of bool, i8, i16, i32, i64, double, string, or list of bool, i8, i16, i32, i64, double or string

 	If the annotation is on a field of a list and that list is a method argument, the URL query name will be prefixed with the